psychemedia/island-storynotes/last_duel.md

 # The Last Pistol Duel on the Island

-Several years ago, someone made mention to me of the last duel on the island that had taken place at Northwood in Cowes.
-I didn't chase it up at the time, but it was more recently brought to my mind when I heard contemporary folk duo Jess Leigh Ong and Al Watson, aka *Berlingo Flick*, singing their song *The Final Duel* on the Acoustic Stage at Kashmir Fringe Festival (2026) at Quay Arts in Newport.
+Several years ago, I overheard a passing mention of the last duel on the island that had taken place at Northwood in Cowes.
+I didn't chase it up at the time, but when I heard contemporary folk duo Jess Leigh Ong and Al Watson, aka *Berlingo Flick*, singing their song *The Final Duel* on the Acoustic Stage at Kashmir Fringe Festival (2026) at Quay Arts in Newport, I was reminded of it, and quicly set off to do some digging.

 Berlingo Flick (Jess Leigh Ong + Al Watson)